Bluebeard (song)

-"Bluebeard" is a single by the Cocteau Twins.
-It was released by Fontana Records in February 1994.
-It was the second single to be released from the Four-Calendar Café album.
+"Bluebeard" is a single by Scottish rock band Cocteau Twins.
+It was released by Fontana Records in February 1994, as the second single to be released from their seventh studio album, Four-Calendar Café (1993).
 All three members of the band – Fraser, Guthrie and Raymonde – are credited as songwriters as well as producers.

 The CD single has four tracks, including an acoustic version of the main track which did not appear on the 12".
 The CD was also released in the US on Capitol, the band's American label.

 Background and recording

 Released as a single from their 1993 studio album Four Calendar Cafe, their first released with Fontana Records, "Bluebeard" marks a noticeable shift from previous Cocteau Twins releases, primarily in the form of Fraser's vocals that appear to be more understandable and less reliant on the "mouth music" approach that Fraser had adopted in previous recordings.
 Speaking about "Bluebeard", band member Robin Guthrie stated “Things don't influence us directly, but things do get through.
 To me, ‘Bluebeard’ sounds nothing like country music.
 It just sounds like us playing a twangy guitar.
 So it was really a guitar that created that song.
 A big guitar.
 It's just that if we do country it comes out sounding like Cocteau Twins.
 If we do anything it comes out sounding like Cocteau Twins.”

 Despite becoming one of the band's best known songs of both the 1990s and their career, "Bluebeard" was recorded and released during a turbulent period for the band and its members.
 Guitarist Robin Guthrie was suffering an addiction problem and spent time in and out of rehab facilities and lead singer Elizabeth Fraser was suffering from episodes of nervous breakdowns and stage fright.

 The song features lyrics that have been described as "dark and meaningful", a rare occurrence for the Cocteau Twins to feature such themes in their lyrics and production.
 The relationship between Fraser and Guthrie was deteriorating at the time of recording, and lyrics such as "Are you the right one for me?
 Or are you toxic for me?" seem to acknowledge the problems that existed between their relationship at the time.